Fun & Serious Game Festival: History

-The Fun & Serious Game Festival has the support of the Basque Regional Government - SPRI, the city hall of Bilbao and Vizcaya's Provincial Council.
+The Fun & Serious Game Festival was founded in 2011.
+It has the support of the Basque Regional Government - SPRI, the city hall of Bilbao and Vizcaya's Provincial Council.
 Besides, it is sponsored by the newspaper 'El Correo'.
 Among the strategic partners of this event relevant brands from the sector can be found, such as Microsoft, PlayStation and Ubisoft.
 The Spanish Association of video games (AEVI) also collaborates with the Festival.

 The Titanium Awards honoring the year's contributions to the video game industry conclude the festival.
 The Titanium Award changed its name and design in 2015, in reference to the titanium, a metal that represents the transition experimented in the city of Bilbao.
 In 2016, the total number of assistants was of 25000 people.

 In 2018, by its eighth edition, the festival changed its location, moving to the Bilbao Exhibition Centre of Baracaldo, in order to increase the habitual capacity.
 In 2019 the IX edition will take place, between the 6th and 9 December, where Yōko Shimomura will be awarded with the Titanium award for her input in the video games' music world.
 Furthermore, the compositor will impart a talk in the VIT Talks of this festival.